-Since 2001, most commercially-operated vessels, including fishing vessels, over 8 metres in length and operating outside of Sea Area A1 are required to be equipped with a 406 MHz EPIRB.
+Since 2001, most commercially-operated vessels, including fishing vessels, vessels that carry passengers and vessels over 8 metres in length are required to be equipped with a 406 MHz EPIRB.
+Specific regulations are found in [Ship Station \(Radio\) Regulations, 1999](#).

-Canadian pleasure craft operators are encouraged to carry a 406 MHz beacon on a voluntary basis.
+Canadian pleasure craft operators are encouraged to carry a 406 MHz EPIRB.